By Jennifer Pate, MD

 - Consult a liver specialist to help determine the best treatment for you.

 - Share your story with family and friends.

 There has never been a better time to focus on your liver health than now, during Liver Awareness Month.
-View this video about a Cleveland mom who is living with a chronic liver condition to discover how she learned to prioritize her health despite a busy lifestyle.

 Jennifer Pate, MD, is Chief of Psychiatry at Baylor St. Luke's Medical Center where she specializes in helping patients cope with chronic illness, including those affected by liver disease.

 This resource was created with the support of Intercept Pharmaceuticals, Inc.